The Nobel Prize is awarded for achievement in chemistry, economics sciences, literature, peace, physics, and physiology or medicine.

 Nobel Prize in chemistry, 1961

-Calvin received the Nobel Prize for his discovery of the chemical pathways of photosynthesis.
+Calvin was honored for his discovery of the chemical pathways of photosynthesis.

 Ernest O. Lawrence